agrawalnishant/kafka-examples/README.md

     - `kafka-topics.sh  -zookeeper localhost:2181 --create --topic topic_basic --replication-factor 1 --partitions 1`

-### Create Replica Broker for Consumer Group
+### Multi-partition Setup for Consumer Group
 Step# 2 above would start a single Zookeeper instance and a single Kafka broker.
 This setup is enough for basic message production and consumption.

-But for a more robust abd fault-tolerant Kafka Setup, we need at least 3 replicas and 3 partitions of Kafka for single failover instance.
+But for a more robust and fault-tolerant Kafka Setup, we need at least 3 replicas and 3 partitions of Kafka for single failover instance.

-Fow now, lets start one more broker to support a Consumer Group with 2 consumers.
+__Create 2 partitions__

 Single partition can only attach to a single Kafka consumer in a group setting.
+So, lets start one more broker to support a Consumer Group with 2 consumers.
 * Each new broker instance needs its own `server.properties` file.
   So clone the existing config/server.properties to, say `server-1.properties`, and change these parameters:
     - `log.dirs` to new log directoy (say /tmp/kafka-logs-1)